-PRO FO HREE MO ENDED 1 31 ONTHS MARCH
+PRO FOR THREE MODED 1 ONTHS MARCH

-- 1997 1996
+1997

--

-Pro forma income before minority interest Less: Non-recurring itemlease termination fee Less: Minority combined partnership share of funds fro
+Pro forma income before minority interest Less: Non-recurring itemlease termination fee Less: Minority combined partnership share of funds from

-operations Plus: Pro forma real estate depreciation and • • • (148) (80)
+operations (148) (80)

 amortizaton 8,885 8,756

-Pro forma funds from operations 2 2,469 19,587 ======
+Pro forma funds from operations 22,469 19,587

-- (2) Represents the net increases in contractual rental income net of expenses from new leases and renewals that were not in effect for the entire twelve-month period ended March 31, 1997 and new leases and renewals that went into effect between April 1, 1997 and May 23, 1997 and the effect of the hotel net leases in effect at the closing date. - (3) Assumes no lease renewals or new leases (other than month-to-month leases) for leases expiring after March 31, 1997 unless a new or renewal lease has been entered into by May 23, 1997. - (4) Represents contractual rental revenue, net of operating expenses, to be collected during the twelve months ended March 31, 1997 from development projects to be completed during 1997. - (5) Reflects an estimated reduction in interest income of \$872 for the year ending December 31, 1997 resulting from a decrease in the amount of cash to be held by the Company, partially offset by an estimated reduction in interest expense of \$861. - (6) Represents the effect of adjusting straight-line rental revenue included in pro forma net income from the straight-line accrual basis to amounts currently being paid or due from tenants. - (7) Pro forma amortization of financing costs of \$1,542 plus corporate depreciation of \$545 for the twelve months ended March 31, 1997. - (8) Represents scheduled payments of mortgage loan principal due during the twelve months ending March 31, 1998. - 42
+- (2) Represents the net increases in contractual rental income net of expenses from new leases and renewals that were not in effect for the entire twelve-month period ended March 31, 1997 and new leases and renewals that went into effect between April 1, 1997 and May 23, 1997 and the effect of the hotel net leases in effect at the closing date. - (3) Assumes no lease renewals or new leases (other than month-to-month leases) for leases expiring after March 31, 1997 unless a new or renewal lease has been entered into by May 23, 1997. - (4) Represents contractual rental revenue, net of operating expenses, to be collected during the twelve months ended March 31, 1998 from development projects to be completed during 1997. - (5) Reflects an estimated reduction in interest income of \$872 for the year ending December 31, 1997 resulting from a decrease in the amount of cash to be held by the Company, partially offset by an estimated reduction in interest expense of \$861. - (6) Represents the effect of adjusting straight-line rental revenue included in pro forma net income from the straight-line accrual basis to amounts currently being paid or due from tenants. - (7) Pro forma amortization of financing costs of \$1,542 plus corporate depreciation of \$545 for the twelve months ended March 31, 1997. - (8) Represents scheduled payments of mortgage loan principal due during the twelve months ending March 31, 1998.